-3.1.4 Thaw depths 240
+3.1.4 Thaw depths

-Measured thaw depths were greater at all GR sites compared to all UGR sites throughout the observation period: while the values within the ungrazed reference area varied between 31 - 36 cm over time and across sites, that range was 39 - 58 cm at the grazed site.
-Importantly, also the temporal dynamics as well as the variability across sites differed strongly between these two study areas.
-At UGR, the average increase in thaw depths was 0.25 cm per day during the observation period.
+Measured thaw depths were greater at all GR sites compared to all UGR sites throughout the observation period: while the values within the ungrazed reference area varied between 31-36 cm over time and across sites, that range was 39-58 cm at the grazed site.
+Importantly, the temporal dynamics as well as the variability across sites also differed strongly between these two study areas.
+At UGR, the average increase in thaw depths was $0.25 \text{ cm } \text{d}^{-1}$ during the observation period.
 Even though both observation plots were situated about 50 m apart, conditions were fairly uniform between them, and thaw depths did not differ by more than 2 cm.
-In contrast, the GR sites showed a higher average thaw depth increase (0.91 cm per day).
-Differences in measurements between plots reached up to 11 cm, even though sites were only separated by about 3 m, and vegetation and soil conditions seemed similar.
+In contrast, the GR sites showed a higher average thaw depth increase (0.91 cm d-1).
+Differences in measurements between plots reached up to 11 cm, even though sites were only separated by about 3 m and vegetation and soil conditions seemed similar.

-3.2 Carbon Fluxes
+3.2 Carbon fluxes

-250 All interpolation models described in Section 2.4 yielded a significant linear regression fit between observed and calculated values (for details, see Tab.
-2).
+All interpolation models described in Sect.
+2.4 yielded a significant linear regression fit between observed and calculated values (for details, see Table 2).